yasminefontenele/42_Libft/README.md

 42 school's first project, <em>libft</em>, is about learning how the usual `standard functions` of C programming work.
 You will do the coding of the functions and also learn about `library` and `Makefile`.

-	🤓 These functions will be used in future projects, so more important than deliveringt is understanding it! 🙃
+	🤓 These functions will be used in future projects, so more important than delivering is understanding it! 🙃

 For detailed information, refer to the [**subject of this project**](https://github.com/yasminefontenele/42_Libft/blob/main/Libft.pdf).

+##

+## Some tips ;)

+I had no programming background, so [**this playlist**](https://www.youtube.com/watch?v=ucupombJuUM&list=PL3ZslI15yo2r-gHJtjORRMRKMSNRpf7u5) explaining data structures helped me a lot throughout the project.

+For conference, in addition to the main that I mad, I used [**francinette**](https://github.com/xicodomingues/francinette).

 ##